Izenda7Series/docs-html/_sources/ui/doc_import_report_dashboard_definition.rst.txt

 #.
 Type the new name for each report and dashboard.

 #.
-Input the category and sub-category for each report and dashboard.
+Tick the **Import the source category/subcategory** check-box to import the source category and sub-category for all reports/dashboards.
+OR input the destination category and sub-category for each report and dashboard.

 #.
 Choose the destination database name and schema in Database Mapping section.
 To do mapping easily, click on |informationIcon| icon to view :ref:`Report/Dashboard Information pop-up <Import_Definition_Information>`.